 - Familiarity with UConn/UConn Health research capacities, faculty, resources, and systems

-The role of the RD team in the proposal development process
+The role of the RDS team in the proposal development process

 Investigators are the driving force behind the writing and submission of grant proposals.
 Without the scientific/scholarly expertise, ambition, and dedicated work of PIs, proposals don’t get done!
 However, we also know that PIs rarely work alone as they seek external funding; proposal preparation and submission is usually a team effort.
 Let’s take a look at the different players in the grantseeking process and see how research development fits in.